superhighfives/vite-plugin-wasm-module-workers/README.md

   // more fancy build code
 ```

+Magic. ✨

+## Contributing

-Magic. ✨ This plugin also contains some pretty rough regular expressions to convert the code, so if you have any better suggestions for how that could work, I encourage you to [open an issue](https://github.com/superhighfives/vite-plugin-wasm-module-workers/issues) or, even better, [a PR](https://github.com/superhighfives/vite-plugin-wasm-module-workers/pulls/new).
+This plugin also contains some pretty rough regular expressions to convert the code, so if you have any better suggestions for how that could work, I encourage you to [open an issue](https://github.com/superhighfives/vite-plugin-wasm-module-workers/issues) or, even better, [a PR](https://github.com/superhighfives/vite-plugin-wasm-module-workers/pulls/new).